otonsim/scripts/README.md

 4.place the userChrome.css file in ~/.mozilla/firefox/*profile name*/chrome/.

 it requires no visual plugins.
 I hope to make it usable for everyone, and the new firefox UI.

+confiddy - contains two post installation scripts for arch-linux, filldir.sh configures a freshly installed arch system with my usual set of directories. then it gits/configures/installs xorg, dwm, and dmenu from arch repos/suckless.org. read the file for more info.